darjutak/docs.scala-lang/_sips/minutes/2017-10-24-sip-minutes.md

 >  Conclusion: The SIP is delayed until Olaf gathers the team and has some new
 >  updates to share with the Committee.

-"We have a team of contributors:
+We have a team of contributors:
 - myself, project lead working for the Scala Center on proposal SCP-014: towards "non-experimental" macro system (my interpretation: portable and robust macros).